Magdalene O'Brien: President

 Chelsea Bryant: Secretary

-Hello everybody, my name is Chelsea Bryant and I am a sophomore from Blair, Nebraska.
+Hello everybody, my name is Chelsea Bryant and I am a junior from Blair, Nebraska.
 I am studying Animal Science with an option Biology/Biotechnology with a double major in Fisheries and Wildlife with an option Conservation Biology.
 I am aspiring to further my education with grad school in the future.
 I joined Block and Bridle fall of my freshman year.
-I wanted to join so I could find people who had the same passion for agriculture as me.
-Also, so I could make connections for the future.
-This will be my first year as an officer.
+I joined so I could find people who had a similar passion for agriculture as me.
+Also, so I could make connections for later in my future.
+This will be my second year as an officer.
 I hope to make this year a learning and enjoyable experience for all of you in the club.
 Outside of meetings and class I love to hang out with my friends, sorority sisters, and just relaxing with others.
-I can’t wait to meet everyone of you if you need to contact me my email is email@example.com or call/text me at (402) 290-5300.
+I can’t wait to meet everyone of you.
+If you need to contact me, my email is email@example.com or call/text me at (402) 290-5300.

 Megan Eickhoff: Treasurer

 Hello!
-My name is Megan Eickhoff and I am a sophomore Animal Science (Pre-Vet Option) major.
-Upon completion of school I aspire to become a veterinarian.
-I joined the UNL Block and Bridle Club when I was a freshman because I wanted to meet other students and quickly became very passionate about the club’s activities.
-Over this year I want to interact with more people and promote our club’s activities so that everyone knows what our club is about.
-Outside of the classroom I enjoy working on my family farm, hanging out with friends, and being outdoors.
-If you have any questions, comments, or concerns don’t hesitate to contact me at firstname.lastname@example.org/cell phone: 402-801-1652
+My name is Megan Eickhoff and I am a junior from Falls City, NE.
+I am majoring in Animal Science, Veterinary Science Option.
+Upon completion of my undergraduate degree I aspire to become a mixed animal veterinary practitioner in a rural setting.
+I joined Block and Bridle when I was a freshman because I wanted to meet other students and quickly became very passionate about the club’s activities.
+This club has allowed me to create new friendships, network with a variety of industry leaders and professionals, and obtain knowledge and skills throughout the agriculture industry.
+Outside of school I enjoy working on my family farm, hanging out with friends, and being outdoors.
+If you have any questions, comments, or concerns don’t hesitate to contact me @firstname.lastname@example.org/cell phone: 402-801-1652

 Fina Choat: Ambassador